 Can Motorcycle Accident Passengers Riding in the Hot Seat Recover for Injuries?

 The motorcycle passenger, or urban for “b&tch seat” or “riding b&tch” can claim for compensation for injuries sustained as a result of the motorcycle crash from any and all responsible parties by proving fault.
-This is why riders are required to have a insurance policy that will cover the passengers’ injuries.
+This is why riders are required to have an insurance policy that will cover the passengers’ injuries.
 Although claiming injuries against someone you know, possibly a BFF or sweetheart, may or may not be ideal, it is important to understand that you are not going after their piggy bank, as their insurance company will “indemnify” and pay for the injuries up to the coverage limit and save the day!
-And hopefully you never have to find out, but if you are reading this, we highly recommend speaking to a motorcycle accident attorney before speaking to anyone else.
+And hopefully, you never have to find out, but if you are reading this, we highly recommend speaking to a motorcycle accident attorney before speaking to anyone else.
 Whatever you say or do will be used against you and your sweetheart no matter what seat you’re riding.

-You will not have to pay us up front or out of pocket for our services!
+You will not have to pay us upfront or out of pocket for our services!
 We get paid when you get paid.